 If you’re using your homeowner’s insurance for your Airbnb rental, consider replacing it immediately.
 In general, most homeowner’s policies don’t cover short-term rentals.
 Because it is considered a business activity, your claim could be denied, or worse, your insurer could drop you off the plan.
+In some states, it’s even illegal to not have adequate rental insurance.
 To make sure that you are covered, you need a specific Airbnb home insurance policy that covers this type of business transaction.
-This is sometimes known as commercial liability coverage.
+This is sometimes known as commercial insurance coverage.
+Commercial insurance policies help protect you in the unfortunate event your guest damages property or sues you for an injury they sustained during their stay.

 The Airbnb Host Guarantee Isn’t Enough